lzilioli/shared-grunt-config/README.md

 The default task is run when typing `grunt`.
 When a file being watched changes, the following will happen:

-- the source will be modified via the `jsb` task
-- the source will be linted by the `lint` task
+- the source will be modified and linted by the `jsb` task
 - jsdocs will be generated to `docs.ignore` within your repository

 <a name="o--tasks"></a>